-Incapacity refers to an employee's inability to perform their contractual obligations and may be grounds for termination of employment.
-In terminating employment on the grounds of incapacity the Courts have laid down "rules" of procedural fairness.
-Failing to comply with the rules of procedural fairness may give rise to a personal grievance for unjustifiable dismissal.
+Incapacity refers to an employee's inability to perform their contractual obligations.
+It may be grounds for termination of employment.
+The Courts have laid down rules of procedural fairness for terminating employment on this basis.
+Failing to comply with these rules may give rise to a personal grievance for unjustifiable dismissal.

-Procedural fairness in the context of incapacity requires open communication, current and specialist opinion, notice of intentions, consultation and a weighing of all considerations so that the employer's decision to dismiss is based on a full and fair inquiry, and the decision is one that a fair and reasonable employer could have made in the circumstances.
+Procedural fairness in the context of incapacity requires open communication; current and specialist opinion; notice of intentions; consultation; and weighing all considerations.
+This will ensure the employer's decision to dismiss is based on a full and fair inquiry, and one that a fair and reasonable employer could have made in the circumstances.